Cardiovascular Disease

 1. Background

 Cardiovascular disease (CVD) comprises all heart and circulatory diseases, including coronary heart disease (CHD), angina, heart attack, congenital heart disease, hypertension (high blood pressure), stroke, and vascular dementia.
+CVD is a leading cause of ill health and death, and addressing its risk factors is key to improving population health outcomes (Source: Department of Health and Social Care).
 Risk factors such as smoking, obesity, physical inactivity, excessive alcohol consumption, and a poor diet, can all be modified to reduce a person’s risk of developing CVD.
-Research shows that social isolation is also a risk factor for CVD, due to increased peripheral vascular resistance and elevated blood pressure (Source: PubMed).
+Research shows that social isolation is also a risk factor for CVD, due to increased peripheral vascular resistance and elevated blood pressure.
+(Source: PubMed)

 2. Policy Context